Overview of the Department of Computer Science

 Special Admission for “English Program on Intelligent Information Processing”

-The Special Admission for “English Program on Intelligent Information Processing” is an admission method open to prospective foreign graduate students with primary priority given to applicants from India and south Asia and secondary priority to those from Thailand and Vietnam.
-Consequently, the examination venues are located in Tokyo, Delhi, Bangkok, and Hanoi.
+The Special Admission for “English Program on Intelligent Information Processing” is an admission method open to prospective foreign graduate students.

 This admission program aims to admit 10 to 15 students per year.
 Of these total enrollees, the MEXT Scholarship is offered to five students, three for master’s courses and two for doctorate!
 Candidates are chosen throughout the Special Admission process, which involves a document screening and an on-site interview.
+Primary priorities for this scholarship are given to applicants from South Asia, Thailand, and Vietnam.
 In addition to these five scholarships, it is possible that the admission office will award one extra MEXT Scholarship under the general division with priorities given to applicants from Thailand and Vietnam.

 Regular Admission (in English)